For Mothers Day I had given a friend a pack of Cricut’s Iron-On vinyl and guess what she told me? She hadn’t even opened it!

 Cover the work area with a Teflon heat press sheet, and press for 30 seconds at 315°F. Flip the project over, and press from the back for 15 seconds at 315°F.

-Note: The Cricut Everyday Iron-On heat press temp can be found at Cricut’s Heat Guide, which also shows the settings for all other types of Iron-On and material.
+Note: The Cricut Everyday Iron-On heat press temp can be found at Cricut’s Heat Guide above, which also shows the various pressure settings used for all other types of Iron-On and material.

 Let everything cool for a few minutes.
 Slowly start peeling the clear plastic liner off.
 If the vinyl lifts off your t-shirt, press again for 10 seconds or so.
 When it is fully bonded, then you can pull the plastic off the rest of the way.